sgrif/diesel.rs-website/src/guides/relations.md

 ```
 :::

-Diesel picked up on the reference and created a schema for us that has pages as
+Diesel picked up on the foreign key references.
+It created a schema for us that has pages as
 joinable into books via the `book_id` and allows for the two to appear in the
 same query.
+This allows to join this table without specify an explicit `ON` clause.
+Diesel generates these `joinable!` instances only for cases where there is only a single relation between two tables based on a non-composite foreign key.
+All other cases require to specify an explicit the `ON` clause while constructing such joins.

 ## Models